Research

 When considering solutions to this problem, the most important perspective is the "quantity perspective."
 As mentioned above, humans currently emit approximately 40 billion tons of CO2 annually.
 Japan emits about 1 billion tons annually (Ministry of the Environment of Japan, April 2022).
 In particular, Japan's top 10 emission sources emit more than 10 million tons at a single location (Kiko Network, 2017, in Japanese).

-A representative technology that aims for a quantitative solution is the geological sequestration of CO2, known as CCS, which is already in large-scale operation around the world (Global CCS Institute).
-However, the more we envision the capture of CO2 from large-scale emission sources, the more we are faced with the question of how to do it, and whether the energy and equipment costs for capture are realistic.
-The current technology is the aqueous amine solution method described next; however, this has its own problems and therefore research is needed to be conducted to solve the problems.
+A representative technology for a quantitative solution is the geological sequestration of CO2, known as 'carbon capture and storage (CCS),' which is already in large-scale operation around the world (Global CCS Institute).
+However, the more we envision the capture of CO2 from large-scale emission sources, the more we are faced with the question of how to do it and whether the energy and equipment costs for capture are realistic.
+The current technology is the aqueous amine solution method described next; however, this has problems, and therefore, research is needed to solve the problems.

 Problems with existing technology and points that require improvement